 Because I already learned my lesson from that, I thought of recycling to reduce my carbon footprint.
 When my microwave oven broke down, for instance, I turned it into food storage.
 When I couldn’t use my kettle anymore, I turned it into a flower vase.
 My apartment looked eclectic due to that, but the odd additions merely added character to my place, so it was all point good.

 I believe that my recycling habit has contributed to my positive physical health and mental health.
 After all, I am aware and made sure that everything I owned would have a purpose even after their original usage has expired.
-I have a guilt-free conscience because I am not among those who know his responsibility and continue to bully Mother Nature and complain about climate change.
+I have a guilt-free conscience because I am not among those who know his responsibility and continue to bully Mother Nature and complain about the higher risk of climate change.
 I am doing everything I can to ensure my carbon footprint does not go up for as long as possible.
+I would want to spend time in nature more often.
+With that, I need to reduce waste or plastic waste and limit plastic bags usage.
+I swear to commit to a sustainable lifestyle in connection with nature so I can guarantee a healthy environment.

 One study shows that some people weirdly look at me whenever I claim to be a motivated recycler and make a conscious choice to secure a more sustainable lifestyle and embrace minimalism, perhaps assuming that I am a hippie.
-Despite that, I think I have less to worry about between them and me since I make the most out of every dollar I spend due to my effort in sustainability.
+Despite that, I think I have less to worry about between them and me since I make the most out of every dollar I spend due to my effort in sustainability for the benefit of my mental health.

 Frequently Asked Questions